 The Office of Undergraduate Medical Education (UME), located in Fitz Hall Room 106, can assist with most stages of the scholarly activity requirement.
 UME is also the administrative home for student scholarly activity.
-Please send all your inquiries about the scholarly activity requirement to Dr. Paul McGuire (PMcGuire@salud.unm.edu).
+Please direct all inquiries about the scholarly activity requirement to Undergraduate Medical Education (505-272-4824) or MedStudentScholarship@salud.unm.edu.
 Additionally, review the Student Research Handbook for detailed information about deadlines.

-The final research product accompanied by a mentor evaluation is due March 1, 2020.
-(See page 42 for the mentor evaluation form.)
+The final research product accompanied by a mentor evaluation is due March 1, 2021.
+(See page 36 for the mentor evaluation form.)
 The final research requirement may be met in ONE of three ways:

 - Write a paper describing your research results and submit to UME, abstracts of which will be circulated at the UNM SOM.
-OR - 2.
-Write a paper for publication and submit a copy of that paper to UME, abstracts of which will be circulated at the UNM SOM.
+OR - Write a paper for publication and submit a copy of that paper to UME, abstracts of which will be circulated at the UNM SOM.
 OR - 3.
 Present your research in a scientific forum orally or in poster format.